Nicki Minaj: Alter egos

 With her parents frequently fighting during her childhood, Minaj lived through characters she created as a means of escape.
-She recalled that "fantasy was my reality" and her first identity was Cookie, who became Harajuku Barbie and (later) Nicki Minaj.
+She recalled that "fantasy was my reality" and her first identity was Cookie.
+She then moved on to Harajuku Barbie and, later, Nicki Minaj.
 In November 2010, Minaj assumed the alter ego Nicki Teresa, wearing a colorful headdress and calling herself "healer to her fans" during a visit to the Garden of Dreams Foundation at Fuse Studios in New York.
 She introduced another alter ego, Rosa (pronounced with an exaggerated R), to commemorate her December 2010 appearance on Lopez Tonight.

-One of Minaj's most well-known alter-egos is "a demon inside her" named Roman Zolanski (named after film director Roman Polanski with modified surname), Minaj's "twin brother", whose character she assumes when she is angry.
-Roman has been compared to Eminem's alter ego Slim Shady, and on "Roman's Revenge" Minaj and Eminem collaborate as their alter egos.
-On her next album, she said that there would be a lot of Roman: "And if you're not familiar with Roman, then you will be familiar with him very soon.
-He's the boy that lives inside of me.
-He's a lunatic and he's gay and he'll be on there a lot."
-Roman has a mother, Martha Zolanski, who appeared on "Roman's Revenge" with a British accent and singing on "Roman Holiday" for the first time.
-Martha appeared in the "Moment 4 Life" video as Minaj's apparent fairy godmother.
+One of Minaj's most well-known alter-egos is Roman Zolanski, who Minaj described as a "demon", a "lunatic", and a gay boy that lives inside of her.
+On "Roman's Revenge", Minaj and Eminem collaborated as their respective alter egos Roman and Slim Shady.
+Minaj also introduced the character of Roman's proper British mother, Martha, in "Roman's Revenge".
+In December 2023, in response to a fan inquiry on Martha ever returning, Minaj confirmed that Martha had died of old age.
+Minaj's other personas in her music include Chun-Li and Queen Sleeze.